 What is hair replacement surgery?

-Hair transplantation at Utah Facial Plastics involves removing small pieces of hair-bearing grafts from another area of the head (donor site) and relocating them to the bald or thinning area for a completely natural result.
+Hair transplantation at UFP Hair Restoration involves removing small pieces of hair-bearing grafts from another area of the head (donor site) and relocating them to the bald or thinning area for a completely natural result.
 This can be done through a variety of techniques, most commonly Follicular Unit Grafting (strip from the back of the head) and Follicular Unit Extraction (individual grafts) with Neograft.
 They are both very successful and specific to each individual patient’s needs and concerns.

-Patients who decide to undergo hair replacement surgery come in for a consultation with Dr. Thompson to determine the best course of treatment and how many grafts are needed for the desired result.
+Patients who decide to undergo hair replacement surgery come in for a consultation with one of our specialists to determine the best course of treatment and how many grafts are needed for the desired result.
 Sometimes prescriptions are given to maximize the results of hair replacement surgery.

 What should I expect from a consultation?

-Dr. Scott Thompson, a double board certified facial plastic surgeon in Utah, has extensive experience performing hair transplant surgery.
-During your consultation, he will discuss your concerns as well as your goals and motivations for surgery.
+Drs.
+Scott Thompson and Douglas Henstrom have extensive experience performing hair transplant surgery.
+During your consultation, they will discuss your concerns as well as your goals and motivations for surgery.
 An exam and review of your current and previous health history will also take place.

 How is hair replacement surgery performed?

-Follicular Unit Extraction is a sub-type of FUT as with both techniques, Dr. Thompson artistically places the extracted follicular units into the thinning or bald area in the same natural looking fashion.
+Follicular Unit Extraction is a sub-type of FUT.
+As with both techniques, Drs.
+Thompson and Henstrom artistically place the extracted follicular units into the thinning or bald area in the same natural looking fashion.
 The difference lies in the way the follicular units are extracted from the scalp.
 While a strip of hair is taken during an FUT procedure, each follicular unit is harvested one at a time during FUE.
 When performed manually, FUE can be time-consuming, tedious, with a lower graft survival rate.

 The Neograft device eliminates the problems associated with manual FUE hair restoration.
 Follicular units are suctioned during an automated process for a much simpler, quicker and more effective process than either FUE or FUT for hair restoration.